teemow/Blog/source/_posts/2004-07-14-goodbye-ublog.markdown

 P.S.: Happy Birthday [Loic](http://www.loiclemeur.com/)!
 What a persent you got there :)

-&lt;b&gt;Update&lt;/b&gt;: And now Mena is reporting that [Barak becomes CEO](http://www.sixapart.com/corner/archives/2004/07/barak_at_six_ap.shtml) of Six Apart.
+**Update**: And now Mena is reporting that [Barak becomes CEO](http://www.sixapart.com/corner/archives/2004/07/barak_at_six_ap.shtml) of Six Apart.
 Great choice Mena!
 You started to have the need to be [everywhere](http://owt.typepad.com/blog/2004/07/blogtalk_20.html) and that would have broken you sooner or later.
 Now go advance blogging!